spcat1212/generic/README.md

 Change the word "generic" to the name of what you're making and get to work!

-If your project implements models, use the "testapp" to test implementing those models.
+If your project includes the creation of models, use the [testapp](https://github.com/hangarunderground/generic/tree/master/generic/testproject) to test implementing those models.